Adopted: May 13, 2019

 VII.
 Emergency Removal and Administrative Leave

 Emergency Removal of a Student Respondent.
-Where there is an immediate threat to the physical health or safety of any students or other individuals arising from a report of Prohibited Conduct, the University can remove a Student Respondent from part or all of the University’s education programs or activities and issue any necessary related no-trespass and no-contact orders.
-OIE will make the decision to remove a Student Respondent from the University’s education program or activity based on an individualized assessment and risk analysis in consultation with the appropriate Dean or the Vice President of Student Affairs.
-If the University makes such a decision, the Student Respondent will be provided with notice and an opportunity to challenge the decision immediately following the removal.
+Where there is an immediate threat to the physical health or safety of any students or other individuals arising from a report of Prohibited Conduct, the Duke can remove a Student Respondent from part or all of the Duke’s education programs or activities and issue any necessary related no-trespass and no-contact orders.

 Administrative Leave of an Employee/Faculty Respondent.
-The University may place an Employee/Faculty Respondent on administrative leave (or a student employee on leave from their employment) upon a report of Prohibited Conduct and/or during the pendency of a Formal Complaint.
-An employee alleged to have committed Title IX Sexual Harassment will not be placed on administrative leave unless and until a Formal Complaint has been filed with the University.
-The University, in its discretion and based on the circumstances, will determine whether any administrative leave is imposed with or without pay or benefits.
+Duke may place an Employee/Faculty Respondent on administrative leave (or a student employee on leave from their employment) upon a report of Prohibited Conduct and/or during the pendency of a Title IX Formal Complaint.
+Duke, in its discretion and based on the circumstances, will determine whether any administrative leave is imposed with or without pay or benefits.

-In some cases, e.g., where the individual accused of misconduct is no longer affiliated with Duke, the University may not be able to take disciplinary action.
-However, Duke will strive to provide other reasonable measures to support the Complainant.
+In some cases, e.g., where the individual accused of misconduct is no longer affiliated with Duke, Duke may not be able to take disciplinary action.

 Duke recognizes that confidentiality is important.
-Breaches of confidentiality compromise Duke’s ability to investigate and resolve claims of Prohibited Conduct.
-Duke will attempt to protect the confidentiality of the complaint process to the extent reasonably possible.
-Investigators, advisors, decision-makers, facilitators, and any others participating in the process on behalf of Duke shall keep the information obtained through the process confidential.
+Breaches of confidentiality compromise Duke’s ability to investigate and resolve complaints of Prohibited Conduct.
+Duke will protect the confidentiality of the complaint process to the extent reasonably possible.
+Investigators, advisors, decision-makers, facilitators, and any others participating in the process on behalf of Duke shall keep the information obtained through the process confidential except as required to implement the Policy and/or its procedures.
 All other participants in the process (including the Complainant, Respondent, non-Duke advisors, and witnesses) are encouraged to respect the confidentiality of the proceedings and circumstances giving rise to the dispute and to discuss the matter only with those persons who have a genuine need to know.

 - When Duke is required by law to disclose information (such as in response to a subpoena or court order).

-- When disclosure of information is determined by OIE, Student Affairs and/or the department to be necessary for conducting an effective investigation or hearing of the claim.
+- When disclosure of information is determined by OIE, Student Affairs and/or the department to be necessary for conducting an effective investigation or hearing of the complaint.

 - When confidentiality concerns are outweighed by Duke’s interest in protecting the safety or rights of others.